-With more than 40 wineries throughout the state of Minnesota, it can be hard to pick which ones to visit.
-Now, oenophiles can pick up a Passport to Minnesota Wines, a new program sponsored by the Minnesota Grape Growers Association.
+With close to 40 wineries throughout the state of Minnesota, it can be hard to pick which ones to visit.
+Luckily, oenophiles can pick up a Passport to Minnesota Wines, a program sponsored by the Minnesota Grape Growers Association.

 The tastings offered at each winery vary from three to 10 one-ounce pours.
 Common varieties in Minnesota include Frontenac, Marquette and La Crescent -- all developed by the University of Minnesota to thrive in cold climates -- as well as fruit wines, ports, and popular styles made with grapes from other wine regions (chardonnay, merlot, zinfandel and others).